chriselswede/hanachecker/README.md

 3. HANAChecker is provided "as is"
 4. HANAChecker is to be used on "your own risk"
 5. HANAChecker is a one-man's hobby (developed, maintained and supported only during non-working hours)
+6. HANAChecker expects "default" HANA environment with no modifications done in the .bashrc or other files
-6. All HANAChecker documentations have to be read and understood before any usage:
+8. All HANAChecker documentations have to be read and understood before any usage:
 * The .pdf file hanachecker.pdf
 * All output from executing    `python hanachecker.py --help`
-7. HANAChecker is not providing any recommendations, all flags shown in the documentation (see point 6.) are only examples
+9. HANAChecker is not providing any recommendations, all flags shown in the documentation (see point 6.) are only examples